Footballer Lassana Diarra demands 65m euros in damages from FIFA and Belgian FA

-Former French international Lassana Diarra is demanding 65 million euros in damages from FIFA and the Royal Belgian Football Association (RBFA) in a Belgian court, his lawyers announced on Monday.
+Former French international footballer Lassana Diarra is demanding 65 million euros in damages from FIFA and the Royal Belgian Football Association (RBFA) in a Belgian court, his lawyers announced on Monday.
 The claim is supported by the global players’ union FIFPro and the French professional footballers’ union UNFP.

-In 2014, Diarra was handed a fine of 10 million euros by FIFA after he unilaterally broke his contract with Lokomotiv Moscow in order to go to Sporting Charleroi.
+In 2014, Diarra was handed a fine of 10 million euros by FIFA after he unilaterally broke his contract with Lokomotiv Moscow in order to move to Sporting Charleroi.
 The Belgian club then blocked the transfer, because it did not want to risk liability for that fine.

 Website preview